Jihosong/HouseZero/README.md

 ### MQTT
 The MQTT connection allows for real-time broadcasting of external sensor data into the visualization.
 This implementation utilizes Adafruit's free [IO](https://io.adafruit.com) service, with data being streamed to the service from an Arduino sensor assembly.

 Connection to MQTT is accomplished in the `MQTT_client` GameObject and cooresponding script component.
+This script containes listeners for incoming data.
+Each sensor (placed within the `DHT` GameObject container) uses a `Sensor` prefab, with an `MQTT_sensor` script component that retrieves appropriate values from the client.

 ### Interactivity